Temples in Bali

 Pura Besakih (source: Indonesia Travel)

-Besakih Temple or Pura Besakih, which majestically stands on the slopes of Mount Agung, is the largest and most revered temple in Bali.
-Located in Besakih Village, Karangasem Regency, this temple is also known as Mother Temple in Bali.
-The temple complex consists of 23 smaller temples, shrines and one main temple.
+One of the most famous Temple in Bali is Besakih Temple or Pura Besakih, which majestically stands on the slopes of Mount Agung.
+It is known as the mother temple in Bali.
+The temple located in Besakih Village, Karangasem Regency and held complex consists of 23 smaller temples, shrines and one main temple.

 As the main place of worship for Hindus in Bali, Pura Besakih is considered the centre of Hindu beliefs on the island.
 The architecture of Besakih Temple is beautiful and unique, with buildings made of black and white volcanic stone.